box/box-python-sdk-gen/docs/metadata_templates.md

 - metadata_instance_id `str`
   - The ID of an instance of the metadata template to find.
+- marker `Optional[str]`
+  - Defines the position marker at which to begin returning results.
+This is used when paginating using marker-based pagination.
+This requires `usemarker` to be set to `true`.
+- limit `Optional[int]`
+  - The maximum number of items to return per page.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.